jpalardy/jpalardy.github.io/_posts/2015-09-29-wrapping-command-line-tools.markdown

 The problem is that `cd` calls itself recursively.
 Maybe there's a way around this with clever aliases.
-Maybe you could call your version `mycd`... but you've been typing `cd` for years and you're working against your muscle memory.
+Maybe you could call your version `mycd`... but you've been typing `cd` for years, and you're working against your muscle memory.

 Thankfully, there's a workaround for this specific problem: